PhilChodrow/website_source/content/feedback/feedback.md

 ## Course Effectiveness

 *This class demanded a lot from us...Overall I feel so proud of what I've been able to accomplish in this class.
-I feel like I've grown in my abiliites to describe my ideas, communicate my coding thought process, work as a member of a group, time manage, not procrastinate, and approach problems with confidence instead of doubt.
+I feel like I've grown in my abilities to describe my ideas, communicate my coding thought process, work as a member of a group, time manage, not procrastinate, and approach problems with confidence instead of doubt.
 Thank you Professor Chodrow, and to all the TAs and LAs who have put so much time and love into this course!
 I've learned so much and I'm so excited to use it!!!* <br> - PIC16A, Winter '21

 *I can't believe I learned so much in the span of 10 weeks!!
 When I was interviewing for internships I could quote some of the class assignments and people were impressed :)* <br> - PIC16A, Spring '21